Trump Urges Americans Not to Buy Goodyear Tires Over “Ban on MAGA Hats”

 NATIONWIDE – President Donald Trump Wednesday morning urged Americans not to purchase Goodyear tires due what he described as a “ban on MAGA hats" by the company.

-The quarrel stems from a report by Topeka, Kansas, NBC News affiliate WMTV that states Goodyear Tire & Rubber employees in that state were told via a training slide not to wear “Make America Great Again” attire or other gear generally associated with the right.
+The quarrel stems from a report by Topeka, Kansas, station WMTV that states Goodyear Tire & Rubber employees in that state were told via a training slide not to wear “Make America Great Again” attire or other gear generally associated with the right.

 The slide in question lists “Black Lives Matter” and “Lesbian, Gay, Bisexual, and Transgender pride” gear as “acceptable,” and attire featuring “Blue Lives Matter,” “All Lives Matter,” “MAGA,” and “politically-affiliated slogans or material” as “unacceptable.”